procuros/coding-challenge/README.md

   - The tests quality.
   - The documentation quality.
   - The time taken to complete the challenge.
+- When you are done, please notify us by email.

 ## Running the application
 The application can be installed by running the following commands: